Step 4: Full View

 You are Engineer A, a forensic engineer retained by Attorney Z to provide an engineering and safety analysis report and courtroom testimony in support of a plaintiff in a personal injury case.
 After completing your review, you have determined that your findings point to the plaintiff, not the defendant, as the party at fault.
 Your services have been terminated and your fee paid in full.
 Attorney X, representing the defendant in the same case, has since learned of the circumstances surrounding your departure from the plaintiff-side engagement and is now seeking to retain you to produce a separate and independent engineering and safety analysis report.
 The decisions you face involve your obligations to prior clients, the boundaries of confidentiality after an engagement ends, and what it means to serve as a truly independent expert.

-From the perspective of Engineer A Forensic Expert Switching Sides
+Engineer A Roles in this case: Forensic Expert Switching Sides

 Tension between Termination Non-Cure of Same-Matter Adversarial Conflict Obligation and Opposing-Party Retention Motivated by Prior Confidential Access Non-Acceptance Constraint